DinosDATN/KL/OAUTH_IMPLEMENTATION_SUMMARY.md

-# Google OAuth Integration - Implementation Summary
+# OAuth Integration - Implementation Summary

-This document summarizes the complete Google OAuth integration that has been implemented in the LFYS platform.
+This document summarizes the complete OAuth integration (Google and GitHub) that has been implemented in the LFYS platform.

 ## 🎯 Integration Overview

-The Google OAuth integration allows users to sign in using their Google accounts, providing a seamless authentication experience that integrates with the existing JWT-based authentication system.
+The OAuth integration allows users to sign in using their Google or GitHub accounts, providing a seamless authentication experience that integrates with the existing JWT-based authentication system.

 ### Key Features Implemented:
 - ✅ Server-side OAuth flow using Passport.js
+- ✅ **Google OAuth** - General user authentication
+- ✅ **GitHub OAuth** - Developer-focused authentication
 - ✅ Automatic user registration/login
 - ✅ JWT token generation for authenticated sessions
 - ✅ Frontend OAuth callback handling